Protect Our Children

 - Make sure that frontline workers are heard throughout DHHR and the Office of Early Childhood Development

-(Note: See Education Plan, forthcoming Family Farms Plan, and other upcoming plans for how we will address the needs of children in schools, child hunger, and other issues.)
+(Note: See Education Plan, Family/Small Farms Plan, and other plans for how we will address the needs of children in schools, child hunger, and other issues.)

 - Tackle the foster care crisis from all angles.